 \section{Abstract}

-A thorough analysis is performed in a predator-prey reaction-diffusion model which includes three relevant complex dynamical ingredients: (a) a strong Allee effect; (b) ratio-dependent functional responses; and (c)~transport attributes given by a diffusion process.
-As is well-known in the specialized literature, these aspects capture adverse survival conditions for the prey, predation search features and non-homogeneous spatial dynamical distribution of both populations.
-We look for traveling-wave solutions and provide rigorous results coming from a standard local analysis, numerical bifurcation analysis, and relevant computations of invariant manifolds to exhibit homoclinic and heteroclinic connections and periodic orbits in the associated dynamical system in $\mathbb{R}^4$.
-In so doing, we present and describe a diverse zoo of traveling wave solutions; and we relate their occurrence to the Allee effect, the spreading rates and propagation speed.
+A thorough analysis is performed to find traveling waves in a qualitative reaction-diffusion system inspired by a predator-prey model.
+We provide rigorous results coming from a standard local stability analysis, numerical bifurcation analysis, and relevant computations of invariant manifolds to exhibit homoclinic and heteroclinic connections, and periodic orbits in the associated traveling wave system with four components.
+In so doing, we present and describe a zoo of different traveling wave solutions.
 In addition, homoclinic chaos is manifested via both saddle-focus and focus-focus bifurcations as well as a Belyakov point.
-An actual computation of global invariant manifolds near a focus-focus homoclinic bifurcation is also presented to enravel a multiplicity of wave solutions in the model.
-A deep understanding of such ecological dynamics is therefore highlighted.
+An actual computation of global invariant manifolds near a focus-focus homoclinic bifurcation is also presented to unravel a multiplicity of wave solutions in the model.